-Work to develop a Tri-Force Collaboration is designed to deliver improvements and efficiencies in Enabling Services.
+Collaboration is designed to deliver improvements and efficiencies in Enabling Services.

-This Collaboration involving Leicestershire, Northamptonshire and Nottinghamshire has identified key areas where it is expected that joint work will deliver better outcomes.
+Collaboration This involvina Leicestershire, Northamptonshire and Nottinghamshire has identified key areas where it is expected that joint work will deliver better outcomes.

-Functions have been chosen to pilot the formation of business cases and a transformation grant from the Home Office was agreed in 2016 which will deliver an additional £5.7 million to the three forces over two financial years in order to progress this agenda and deliver efficiencies quicker.
+Functions have been chosen to pilot the formation of business cases and a transformation grant from the Home Office was agreed in 2016 which will deliver an additional £5.7 million to the three Forces over two financial years in order to progress this agenda and deliver efficiencies quicker.

-For local policing, a move towards a new policing model is now in the implementation phase which sees a transformation in the way in which policing is delivered in Nottinghamshire.
-This plan itself has already been reviewed by the newly appointed Chief Constable and our priority now is to invest in additional police officers and therefore we are increasing the number of constables that can be more flexibly deployed to meet policing demands; previously this investment was geared towards increasing front line non-uniformed police support roles.
+For local policing, a move towards a new policing model is now in the implementation phase which sees a transformation in the way in which delivered policing is in Nottinghamshire.
+This plan itself has already been reviewed by the newly appointed Chief Constable and our priority now is to invest in additional police officers and

+Work to develop a Tri-Force therefore we are increasing the number of constables that can be more flexibly deployed to meet policing demands; previously this investment was geared towards increasing front line non-uniformed police support roles.